 In case of collision between EMW and measurement gap and EMW periodicity is smaller than MGRP, scheduling restriction specified in clause 9.4.8.2 does not apply in the EMW occasions colliding with measurement gap.

-[For case b-2], in case of collision between EMW and SMTC/SSB/CSI-RS configured for RLM/BFD/CBD/L1-RSRP measurement, scheduling restriction specified in clause 9.4.8.2 does not apply in the EMW occasions colliding with measurement gap.
+In case of collision between EMW and SMTC/SSB/CSI-RS configured for RLM/BFD/CBD/L1-RSRP measurement, scheduling restriction specified in clause 9.4.8.2 does not apply in the EMW occasions colliding with SMTC/SSB/CSI-RS configured for RLM/BFD/CBD/L1-RSRP measurement.

-Parameter TInter1 used in inter-RAT requirements in clause 9.4.8 is defined based on Table 9.4.8.2-1:
+Parameter TInter1 used in inter-RAT requirements in clause 9.4.8 is 60ms if the measurement is performed outside measurement gaps, and is defined based on Table 9.4.8.2-1 if the measurement is performed within EMW: